Openhab-Nodes/website/content/en/openhab.md

     <td>-</td>
   </tr>
   <tr>
-    <td> {{< details title="Required Memory">}}Memory requirements are hard to compare for the two solutions.
-For one: OHX supports way more features out of the box, like natural language understanding, Hue Emulation for Hue Apps, Web Things Gateway and Cloud assistants via the Cloud Connector. <p>And second openHABs memory can't really be measured, only the java virtual machine (JVM) ones.
-Also resource leaks in openHAB raises the question on when to measure used memory, as it constantly climbs up until the all of the JVMs assignend memory is used up.</p>{{< /details>}} </td>
+    <td><ui-tooltip maxwidth><button class="btn-link contexthelp" title="Required Memory" slot="button">Required Memory</button><p>Memory requirements are hard to compare for the two solutions.
+For one: OHX supports way more features out of the box, like natural language understanding, Hue Emulation for Hue Apps, Web Things Gateway and Cloud assistants via the Cloud Connector.</p><p>And second openHABs memory can't really be measured, only the java virtual machine (JVM) ones.
+Also resource leaks in openHAB raises the question on when to measure used memory, as it constantly climbs up until the all of the JVMs assignend memory is used up.</p></ui-tooltip></td>
     <td>~200 MB<br><br>(InfluxDB-2 50 MB,<br>Redis 20 MB,<br>IAM 15 MB,<br>AddonMgr 10 MB,<br><abbr title="Natural language understanding">NRU</abbr> 25 MB,<br>Rules 20 MB,<br>Hue Emu. + Web Things IO Service 30 MB,<br>Cloud connector 10 MB)</td>
     <td>~550 MB<br><br>(InfluxDB-1 50 MB, JVM 500 MB)</td>
   </tr>